Alabama Domestic Violence Laws

 Firearms Restriction for Domestic Violence Offenders

-Defenses to a Domestic Violence Charge
+Defenses to an Alabama Domestic Violence Charge

 A defendant charged with domestic violence may assert self-defense, arguing that the alleged victim was really the aggressor.
 A defendant can also argue that the prosecutor did not prove the underlying offense, such as assault, or that the defendant and victim did not share one of the special relationships protected by the domestic violence statutes.
 Although a defendant can be charged and convicted of both the underlying offense and the domestic violence offense, a judge can only impose a sentence for one of the offenses.